 Info & Tools for Students

 Key Image PlaceholderPhoto from Massachusetts College of Liberal Arts.

-4. Check out your options.
-Massachusetts offers a variety of scholarships, grants and tuition waivers in addition to the MASSGrant and No Interest Loan programs.
+Check out your options.
+Massachusetts offers a variety of scholarships, grants, and tuition waivers in addition to the MASSGrant and No Interest Loan programs.
 This chart will help you get started, and you can also view a complete list of state financial aid programs here.

-5. Talk to your guidance counselor or college officer.
-Many organizations, businesses, towns and high schools offer financial aid for students in college.
-If you’re in high school, your guidance counselor can help you identify scholarships you may be eligible for and help you through the application process.
+Talk to your school counselor or college officer.
+Many organizations, businesses, towns, and high schools offer financial aid for students in college.
+If you’re in high school, your school counselor and/or college readiness advisor can help you identify scholarships you may be eligible for and help you through the application process.
 If you’re currently enrolled in a college or university, contact the financial aid office there for more information.

-6. Contact OSFA.
-The Office of Student Financial Assistance is here to help you!
+Contact OSFA.
+The Office of Student Financial Assistance (OSFA) is here to help you!
 If you have any further questions, call (617) 391-6070.

+Info & Tools for Students